minimaxir/twitter-cloud-run/human-curated/README.md

 ## Database Schema

-The database table schema is designed to minimize the amount of data saved to minimize costs.
+The database table schema (created with the SQL in `create_table.sql`) is designed to minimize the amount of data saved to minimize costs.
 Multiple accounts can store pending tweets in a single table.

 The table has 5 columns: